 What to Expect

-Dr. Harper and Dr. Hennessy use cutting-edge diagnostic and treatment planning technology for the safe and accurate placement of dental implants.
+Dr. Harper, Dr. Hennessy and Dr. Nutter use cutting-edge diagnostic and treatment planning technology for the safe and accurate placement of dental implants.
 During a minor surgical procedure, they’ll insert the implant into the jawbone in the space left behind by the missing tooth.
 As you heal, the implant will fuse with the bone surrounding it.

 After the healing period is complete, you’ll visit the office to have your permanent replacement tooth placed.
 We create lifelike porcelain crowns that match the shape, size and color of your existing teeth and seamlessly blend in with your smile.
 You’ll be able to chew, speak and smile with confidence.